systemd/mkosi/mkosi.md

   version and/or architecture, package name globs, paths to packages in the file system, package groups, and virtual provides, including file paths.

-: To remove a package e.g. added by a `mkosi.default` configuration file prepend the package name with `!`.
+: To remove a package e.g. added by a `mkosi.conf` configuration file prepend the package name with `!`.
 For example -p "!apache2" would remove the apache2 package.
 To replace the apache2 package by the httpd package just add -p "!apache2,httpd" to the command line